Lincoln Crossing Elementary Boundary Reassignment

 FAQ

-During a special board meeting held on June 10, 2025, the board was provided an opportunity for an open discussion about potential options regarding increasing enrollment and school site capacity issues.
-This included a discussion about Lincoln Crossing Elementary students attending Glen Edwards Middle School and Lincoln High School in order to relieve overcrowding at Twelve Bridges Middle School and Twelve Bridges High School.
+Beginning in the 2028-2029 school year, Lincoln Crossing Elementary students will attend Glen Edwards Middle School and Lincoln High School in order to relieve overcrowding at Twelve Bridges Middle School and Twelve Bridges High School.

 Was a decision already made on this?